Alejando/gatsby-plugin-salesloft-tracker/data/posts/2016-10-17-highlights-of-why-you-should-read-the-lean-startup/highlights-of-why-you-should-read-the-lean-startup.md

 image: ./the-lean-startup.png
 description: If you are an entrepreneur and you failed then you really need to read it...
 You are not alone.
 tags:
-  - Businesses
+  - businesses
-  - Startups
+  - startups
-  - Entrepreneurs
+  - entrepreneurs
-  - The Lean Startup
+  - the lean startup
-  - Eric Ries
+  - eric ries
 author: Adela Barreto
 social_summary: If you are an entrepreneur and you failed then you really need to read it...
 You are not alone.
 ---